U54Bioinformatics/PhylinSic_Project/README.md

 or requires information from multiple sites; requires predicted genotype call; etc.), we do the filtering in stages.

-Stage 1: Apply filters that can be done for each site independently of other sites.
-These can be run in parallel.
+Stage 1: Apply the filters that evaluate each site independently of other sites.
+Since the sites don't depend on each other, these filters are easy to run in parallel.

-Stage 2: Apply filters that require information from multiple sites.
+Stage 2: Apply the filters that require information from multiple sites.

-Stage 3: Apply filters that require the genotypes to be called.
-Will need to call the genotypes before running these filters.
+Stage 3: Apply the filters that require the genotypes to be called.
+We call the genotypes before running these filters.

-Stage 4: Apply the filters that should be run after other filters.
+Stage 4: Apply the filters that should be run last.

 ```
 Rules: